ekerejosh/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints the alphabet, in lowercase, followed by a new line.
 2. 10 x alphabet
 Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+3. islower
+Write a function that checks for lowercase character.